 - 7.41.
-Other types of pollution such as light, noise and water are dealt with in within other policies in the Sites & Policies DPD.
-These are as follows: - Light pollution includes artificial light that is allowed to illuminate or intrude upon areas that are not intended to be list for example, inconsiderately direct security light shining into a bedroom window or skyglow which can severely affect out view of the night sky.
-Proposals which may cause light pollution should be in accordance with Policy DMD1: Design consideration in all developments. - The planning system should also ensure that, wherever practicable, noise-sensitive developments are separated from major sources of noise (such as road, rail and air transport and certain types of industrial development) which generate noise pollution.
-This is further dealt with in Policy DM EP2: Reducing and Mitigating Against Noise. - Proposals which may have water implications need to be in accordance with DM F2: Sustainable Drainage Systems (SUDS). - 7.42.
-Operations that are likely to give rise to noise, dust, vibration, odour or other pollutants are also controlled by the licensing regulations implemented by the Council's Environmental Health Department.
+Other types of pollution such as light, noise and water are dealt with in other policies in the Sites and Policies Plan.
+These are as follows: - Light pollution includes artificial light that is allowed to illuminate or intrude upon areas that are not intended to be list for example, inconsiderately direct security light shining into a bedroom window or sky-glow which can severely affect out view of the night sky.
+Proposals which may cause light pollution should be in accordance with Policy DM D1 Design consideration in all developments. - The planning system should also ensure that, wherever practicable, noise-sensitive developments are separated from major sources of noise (such as road, rail and air transport and certain types of industrial development) which generate noise pollution.
+This is further dealt with in Policy DM EP2 Reducing and Mitigating Against Noise. - Proposals which may have water implications need to be in accordance with DM F2 sustainable urban drainage systems (SUDS). - 7.42.
+Operations that are likely to give rise to noise, dust, vibration, odour or other pollutants are also controlled by the licensing regulations implemented by the council's Environmental Health Department.
 Therefore, we would advise applicants to discuss proposals with potential adverse impacts on air, land, light pollution, noise and water at the early stages of the planning application process.